Few people of the Verge actually want war. Yet war is an ever-present threat.

 However, most enemies will purposely destroy any wormhole about to be overrun to prevent just this occurrence.

-The RA does have a limited number of wormhole clamps purchased from the Gummis or scavenged from recovered Zox or Squirm equipment that it can use to prevent a wormhole being closed, although even this cannot prevent collapse from massive damage to the frame, causality loops, or mass imbalance.
+The RA does have a limited number of wormhole clamps purchased from the Gummis or scavenged from recovered Zox or Squirm equipment that it can use to prevent a wormhole being closed, although even this cannot prevent collapse from causality loops or mass imbalance.

 During one of the campaigns against a Squirm infestation on Zhǎngshān, the RA used primitive fission weapons against Squirm wormholes in a causality denied environment.